Past Event Materials and Council Reports

-In 2014 community members were asked to give their vision for the future by completed the sentence “In 25 years, OUR CITY will be…” on large poster boards.
-Over 400 comments were received and summarized a variety of issues: click here to view the boards and comments received.
+In 2014 community members were asked to give their vision for the future by completing the sentence “In 25 years, OUR CITY will be…” on large poster boards.
+Click here to view the boards and comments received.

 Community members snapped photos of the best views, gardens, parks, special buildings and places that make them proud of OUR CITY.
 Community members like you voted for your favourite photo.
 Click here to see the winning photos!

 The “Traveling” Community Workshop, held in June 2014, launched the Official Community Plan consultation process.
 This workshop “traveled” through the city to six different venues.

 The workshop included a number of different activities.
 Click on any of the following to see the feedback we received: